-FROM €17.50 PER PERSON
+FROM €46 PER PERSON

-A cycling-friendly city, what better way to immerse yourself in Gaudi’s Barcelona than on two wheels?
+In a cycling-friendly city, what better way to immerse yourself in Gaudi’s Barcelona than on two wheels?
 During this private, 3-hour bike tour your local guide will take you to the most famous Gaudi sights while regaling you with intriguing stories about the iconic artist’s life and work.
 Your journey will begin at Plaça Reial alongside the eye-catching Gaudi lanterns, before moving on to famous landmarks such as the famous Sagrada Familia Church, Parc de la Ciutadella where you can admire some of Gaudi’s early works, and even the hospital where he died.
 At the end of the tour, you’ll cycle back to your departure point armed with memories to cherish and a new-found appreciation of one of the world’s greatest ever artists.

-FROM €60 PER PERSON
+FROM €38 PER PERSON

 The unique thing about Barcelona Architecture Walks is that all of their guides are practicing architects, meaning that visitors can tap into their expertise to gain a rich understanding of the landmarks that they visit.
 Held across 3 hours (and in any weather), the acclaimed ‘Barcelona and Gaudi’ tour takes you to a number of the city’s modernist buildings created by the masterful Gaudi, including Casa Calvet, Casa Batlló and Casa Milà, as well as areas of Barcelona that served to stir his imagination and incredible vision.
-The tour will also include rich discussion about a number of important philosophical ideas and concepts that underpin much of the city’s architecture, such as eclecticism, the end of modernism, utopian socialism, positivist materialism, anarchism, beatification, the intellectual bourgeoisie and the Spanish Civil War.
+The tour will also include rich discussion about a number of important philosophical ideas and concepts that underpin much of the city’s architecture, such as eclecticism, the end of modernism, utopian socialism, positivist materialism, anarchism, beatification, the intellectual bourgeoisie, and the Spanish Civil War.
 (Photo: Sergio Pirrone)

-FROM €165 PER PERSON
+FROM €25 PER PERSON

-FROM €203 PER PERSON
+FROM €7.50 PER PERSON